moliver28/research-handbook/content/handbook/solutions-architects/processes/commercial.md

 - Totally Acceptable Behavior: A new opportunity is created, and someone in the Team's Slack channel says "hey there is a new opp and I would like to discuss" and that the Team follow-up discussion doesn't come for 2, or even 4 hours, because the rest of the Team is busy with other things.
 This is still okay.
 The wait period is not a diss to anyone, the Team will get to it when they can, in natural pauses of the day.
 - One Full Business Day Defined:  If it comes in at 4pm, the Team has until 4pm the next day to triage.

-##### #2: Better Triage Happens with a second pair of eyes
+##### #2: Encourage a Second Pair of Eyes Without Delaying Assignment

-_If possible, two team members review a Command Plan before assignment_
+_If possible, two team members review a Command Plan before or after initial assignment_

-- Some days, this may not be possible.
-If 1/2 the team is on PTO and the other 1/2 is slammed.
-But whenever possible, the Team aims to have at least 2 team members review the Command Plan before assignment.
+- Whenever possible, a second team member should review the Command Plan to provide additional insights and ensure thorough understanding.
+This second review can happen after the initial assignment to avoid any delays in responding to the request.
-- The Team's Reporting Managers are considered a very valued 2nd person to review, when directly requested.
+-  Once an opportunity is assigned, the assigned team member is enouraged collaborate with another team member or a reporting manager to review the plan, verify goals, and identify next steps.
+This ensures that we maintain quality and strategic alignment without compromising our responsiveness.
-- Other reason to skip the "two pairs of eyes" principle
+- There are cases where a second review may not be feasible or necessary, such as:
   - Fast-track prioritization for demos that were scheduled with less than 24 hours notice
   - Very specific communication language or skill required for the engagement (which means the request can be directly assigned to a specific SA)